syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 #### CellExporting

-The [DataGridCellExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellExcelExportingEventHandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells. `CellExporting` event is triggered with [DataGridCellExcelExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellExcelExportingEventArgs.html) that contains the following properties:
+The [DataGridCellExcelExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellExcelExportingEventHandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells.
+The `CellExporting` event is triggered with [DataGridCellExcelExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellExcelExportingEventArgs.html) that contains the following properties:

 * CellType – Specifies the cell type by using ExportCellType Enum.
 You can use this property to check the cell type and apply different cell styles based on the cell type.
 * CellValue – Contains the actual value that is exported to the Excel.
 You can use this value to apply formatting in Excel using Range property.